mit-han-lab/spvnas/README.md

 ### Code

-The code is based on [torchsparse](https://github.com/mit-han-lab/torchsparse/), a high-performance GPU computing library for 3D sparse convolution operations.
-It is significantly faster than existing implementation [MinkowskiEngine](https://github.com/StanfordVL/MinkowskiEngine) and supports more diverse operations, such as the new 3D module proposed in this paper, Sparse Point-Voxel Convolution, or in short SPVConv (see [core/models/semantic_kitti/spvcnn.py](core/models/semantic_kitti/spvcnn.py) for details):
+The code (under the `spvnas` folder) is based on [torchsparse](https://github.com/mit-han-lab/torchsparse/), a high-performance GPU computing library for 3D sparse convolution operations.
+It is significantly faster than existing implementation [MinkowskiEngine](https://github.com/StanfordVL/MinkowskiEngine) and supports more diverse operations, such as the new 3D module proposed in this paper, Sparse Point-Voxel Convolution, or in short SPVConv (see [spvnas/core/models/semantic_kitti/spvcnn.py](spvnas/core/models/semantic_kitti/spvcnn.py) for details):

 ```python
 # x: sparse tensor, z: point_tensor